July 14, 2025, 1:46 am | Read time: 6 minutes

 Children’s Exercise Pyramid

-This can also be found in the so-called “Children’s Exercise Pyramid”13: The base is everyday movement—things that happen incidentally: biking or scootering to school, walking the dog, or helping with vacuuming.
+This can also be found in the so-called “Children’s Exercise Pyramid”13: The base is everyday movement–things that happen incidentally: biking or scootering to school, walking the dog, or helping with vacuuming.
 Six times a day for five to ten minutes.
 The middle tier belongs to leisure activities: jumping rope, playing badminton with friends, or a round on rollerblades–four times a day for fifteen minutes would be ideal.
-Movement games often work better than structured sports, especially for younger children: tag games, running games, or games with special everyday materials like soap bubbles, newspaper, cloths, or balls.
+Movement games often work better than structured sports–especially for younger children: tag games, running games, or games with special everyday materials like soap bubbles, newspaper, cloths, or balls.
 Parents can get really creative!
 At the top is the sports level: really exert yourself!
-Whether swimming, basketball, or dance, twice a day for 15 minutes of sweating is recommended.
+Whether swimming, basketball, or dance–twice a day for 15 minutes of sweating is recommended.

-Apps Can Also Help Motivate Children to Exercise
+Apps Can Also Help Motivate Exercise

 “Pokémon GO was a huge success a few years ago,” recalls Prof. Joisten.
 Pokémon GO is a game where you have to go to certain places to catch cartoon characters on your phone screen.
 “Zombies, Run” works similarly, essentially a running training with a spooky factor.
-There are now hundreds of fitness apps for children and adolescents.
-In any case, parents should keep an eye on which apps their children use and where they come from.
+There are now hundreds of fitness apps for children and teenagers.
+In any case, parents should keep an eye on which apps their children use and who they come from.
 She recommends the “Kitu-App” to parents, which provides ideas for movement games to parents and trainers.

-And similar to adults, children and adolescents can also be motivated by small “challenges,” suggests Prof. Joisten: jumping jacks, somersaults, anything that children enjoy and can perhaps even be expanded into a family challenge.
+And similar to adults, children and teenagers can also be motivated by small “challenges,” suggests Prof. Joisten: jumping jacks, somersaults, anything that children enjoy and can perhaps even be expanded into a family challenge.

 Caution When Buying New Sports Equipment for Motivation